ggkarahisarli/ggkarahisarli/README.md

 ### Hi there I'm Gamzegül👋
 A passionate data scientist candidate with a Ph.D. in mathematics.

-- 🌱 Data Science and Machine Learning Bootcamp Participant
+- 🌱 Miuul & VBO Data Science and Machine Learning Bootcamp Participant
 - 🔭 I’m currently learning Data Science and Machine Learning